TWUOnline/far-centre-guides/pages/03.india/06.mcom-281-public-speaking/01.course-overview-and-syllabus/docs.md

 After successfully completing the course, you will be able to:
 * Analyze and evaluate ideas and arguments, and their oral presentation, in public speeches.
 (1, 2, 3)
 * Become conversant with principles of speech communication in order to create and deliver their own speeches and critique the speeches of classmates.
 (1, 2, 6)

-increase skills in critical and creative thinking, quantitative reasoning, communication, research, and information literacy.
+* Increase skills in critical and creative thinking, quantitative reasoning, communication, research, and information literacy.
 (2)

-research, evaluate, and synthesize material from diverse sources in order to create and deliver several speeches for different rhetorical purposes with a specific audience.
+* Research, evaluate, and synthesize material from diverse sources in order to create and deliver several speeches for different rhetorical purposes with a specific audience.
 (3, 6, 7)

-develop leadership potential by becoming more able to speak with wisdom, humility and charity in their professions.
+* Develop leadership potential by becoming more able to speak with wisdom, humility and charity in their professions.
 (2, 7)

+*(Numbers relate to TWU Student Learning Outcomes.
+See full syllabus for details)

 ## Student Evaluation